apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/architecture/task-structure.md

+# Task Structure

-# Overall Tasks Storage Structure
+## Overall Tasks Storage Structure

 All tasks created in DolphinScheduler are saved in the t_ds_process_definition table.

 The following shows the 't_ds_process_definition' table structure: